 - Session 3 Thur 18 June – Tinctures & Tonics

-The course is the same at all price levels; please select the level you can afford.
+The prices shown are for all three sessions.
+The course is the same at all price levels; please choose the one you can afford.
+Thank you!

 All sessions will start at 10.30am BST and finish at 12 noon BST